colonket/colonket.github.io/index.md

 ##### Network Configuration

+Set the hostname

 `hostnamectl set-hostname Arch-CS3353`

 #### Initramfs

+Generate the initial system that gets loaded on boot-up

 `mkinitcpio -P`

 #### Root password

+Set the password for 'root'

 `passwd`

 #### Boot Loader

+This is what will let you boot into your system, without this your system will not boot.

 `pacman -S grub`

+Point grub to the storage device with your installation on it

 `grub-install /dev/sda`

+Tell grub where your operating system is on the storage device

 `grub-mkconfig -o /boot/grub/grub.cfg`

+Exit the chroot Environment

 `exit`

+Unmount the installation's storage device

 `umount -R /mnt`

+Reboot the system

 `reboot`